Skip to main content

 SOSCHI Framework Overview

-The SOSCHI framework covers a wide range of health-related topics which are affected by climate change, namely temperature-related illness, mental health, health effects of extreme weather events (wildfire and floods), water-borne diseases, vector-borne diseases, health effects of air pollution and air-borne diseases, under-nutrition and food-borne diseases, and healthcare systems and facilities.
+The SOSCHI framework covers a wide range of health-related topics which are affected by climate change, namely temperature-related health effects, mental health, health effects of extreme weather events (wildfire and floods), waterborne diseases, vector-borne diseases, health effects of air pollution and air-borne diseases, undernutrition and food-borne diseases, and healthcare systems and facilities.
 Alpha versions of the SOSCHI framework topic documents are currently available.
 The final SOSCHI Framework report and final topic documents for selected topic documents will be published by June 2026.

 Climate-Health Impact Pathways